What Ski Boot Size Do You Need?

 Your shoe size is not your foot size

-The first problem is that shoes are not standardised in the way people think they are.
+Shoes are not standardised in the way people think.

-Most people also buy shoes with extra space because they want to walk, stand, swell, relax and be comfortable.
-That makes sense for normal shoes.
+Most people also buy normal shoes with extra space.
+That makes sense.
+You want to walk, stand, swell, relax and be comfortable.

 But ski boots are not normal shoes.